 Areas of Interest

-Milton, early American poetry, Reformation exegesis, Hebrew and Latin philology, classical rhetoric
+Milton, early modern poetry, Reformation exegesis, Hebrew and Latin philology, rhetoric, and hermeneutics

 Recent Scholarly Activity